bradparks/arabic_highlighting_of_keywords_hashtags_and_mentions/README.md

 - open the page in your browser, e.g. `http://localhost:8000`
 - view the page and compare the results!

 This is intended as a starting point for anyone that wants to test highlighting arabic content in their app.
-They can simply use the `test_data.json` file in their unit tests, and then compare the results visually with what they seen in this page.
+They can simply use the `test_data.json` file in their unit tests, and then compare the results visually with what they see in this page.

 There are 31 test cases in the `test_data.json` file.
 Here's a screenshot of 2 of them.....